MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAssignmentRequest.md

----
+﻿---
 external help file: Microsoft.Graph.Identity.Governance-help.xml Module Name: Microsoft.Graph.Identity.Governance online version: https://docs.microsoft.com/en-us/powershell/module/microsoft.graph.identity.governance/new-mgentitlementmanagementassignmentrequest
 schema: 2.0.0
-ms.prod: governance
 ---

 # New-MgEntitlementManagementAssignmentRequest

 ## SYNOPSIS
 In Azure AD Entitlement Management, create a new accessPackageAssignmentRequest object.
-This operation is used to assign a user to an access package, or to remove an access package assignment.
+This operation is used to assign a user to an access package, update the assignment, or to remove an access package assignment.

 ## SYNTAX